Suggestion: Watch the 5 minutes video tutorial before reading this article

 Still, you’re able to get permanent residency in a period of 3 years, if you reach a level of 70 points.

 The point system has been in place since 2015 and where a majority of persons considered “highly skilled” have been Chinese.

-Rental yields are comparatively high in Tokyo, ranging between 3-5%.
-On a national level, Japan is not your best option in terms of rental yields, that average between 2-3%.
+Rental yields are comparatively high in Tokyo, ranging between 3% to 5%.
+On a national level, Japan is not your best option in terms of rental yields though, averaging between 2% to 3%.

 However, many see Japan as a safe place to buy real estate and can live with lower rental yields.

-Real estate prices differ much depending on where you buy, of course.
-Therefore, I focus mainly on Tokyo, as we see the biggest demand there.
+Real estate prices differ much depending on where you buy.
+In this article, I focus mainly on Tokyo as we see the biggest demand there.